caproto/caproto/doc/source/basics.rst

 same pattern as above, still using our broadcaster ``b``, our socket ``udp_sock``, and some new caproto commands.

-In a single UDP datagram, we need to announce which version of the protocol we are using and the channel name we are looking for.
+We need to announce which version of the protocol we are using and the name of the channel we are seraching for.
+These two commands must be sent in the same broadcast (UDP datagram), so we pass them to :meth:`Broadcaster.send` together.

 .. ipython:: python